DE4-DVS-Labs/Project/README.md

 ##  Deliverables

 You and your partner are expected to submit the deliverables from this project via a GitHub repository, one per pair.
-The deadline is 4.00pm on Friday 22 March (last day of the Spring term).
+The deadline is 4.00pm on Friday 21 March 2025(last day of the Spring term).

 In this repository, you must provide:
 1. A short **team report** as a README.md file in the Github repo main folder.
 This should contain the following: